orthecreedence/cl-async/events.md

 Makes it easy to add an arbitrary event to the event loop.
 This event needs to either be activated via `(add-event event :activate t)` (see [add-event](#add-event)) or removed manually.

-If you use `enable-threading-support`, you can activate the event from another thread.
-This is really useful if you want to queue long-running work in a background thread.
-Then once the work is done you call `add-event` on the event and libevent will trigger the callback for you.

 This is a very thin wrapper around [delay](#delay), in fact all it does is call `delay` with a one-year delay.